-I have collected your most asked questions on shampoo bars to help you ditch any doubt you have before making a conscious purchase!
+I have collected your most asked questions about shampoo bars to help you shed any doubt you have before making a conscious purchase!
 Do you have other questions you don't see in this blog post?
 Let me know in the comments below and I will add your question with the answer!

-Do shampoo bars lather well like liquid commercial shampoo?
-Do shampoo bars work well as commercial shampoos?
+Do shampoo bars lather and work as well as liquid commercial shampoo?

 First, rub the shampoo bar in between your hands under the water, just like a normal soap bar.
 This will activate the lather.

 Second, gently rub the shampoo on your head with circular movements as if you are massaging your head.
-Do this while under running water and then rub the shampoo in using your fingers when out of the running water.
+Do this whilst standing under running water and then rub the shampoo in using your fingers when out from under the running water.

 Third, apply the shampoo with the same method on the crown of the head and then on the sides.
 Tuck your chin closer to your chest to apply the shampoo on the back of the head and in harder to reach areas.